 I don’t mean that someone else steals your story and gets credit — I think we can all agree that would be awful on so many levels — but that your name is forgotten or never even known, while your story stands tall.

 I know, it’s a hard test to answer to.
 Even the best of us want our names on our work.
 But the closer you can get to being selfless about your stories, letting them exist as their own beings, the better your stories will be.
 All because your writer’s ego won’t be getting in their way.

 In fact, if you think about it, many stories are remembered before their authors.
 Sure, we know F. Scott Fitzgerald and J.K.
 Rowling, but when we think about their stories, we become lost in them and the world they’ve given us.
 And that’s what makes them so special.

 A huge thank you to Emma for joining us to share her knowledge today.
-I've never thought much about my writer's ego, but now I realize that I definitely need to work to rein mine in.
+I've never thought much about my writer's ego, but I now realize I should work to rein mine in.
 Whoops!

-If you have any questions about the writer's ego, don't hesitate to ask away in the comments below.
-And don't forget to come back Wednesday, when Emma will be sharing another article all about how to combat your writer's ego like a boss!
+If you have any questions about the writer's ego, share them in the comments below, and don't forget to come back Wednesday, when Emma will be sharing another article all about how to combat your writer's ego like a boss!

 E.M.
 Welsh is a born and raised Texan who doesn’t say “y’all” but does love tacos.
 She loves writing stories in all forms and has written short stories, novels, plays, screenplays and even a video game quest.

 She believes every writer should challenge themselves by writing in different storytelling mediums.
 You can learn more about her storytelling system and unique approach to narrative over at emwelsh.com.